openmpf/openmpf-docker/components/java_executor/README.md

 # In first stage of the build we extend the openmpf_java_component_build base image.
 FROM openmpf_java_component_build:latest as build_component

-# If your component has external dependencies, you would add the commands necessary to download or build the
+# If your component has external dependencies, you would add the commands necessary to download
-# dependencies here.
-Adding the dependencies prior the copying in your source code allows you to take advantage of
+# or build the dependencies here.
+Adding the dependencies prior the copying in your source code
-# the Docker build cache to avoid re-installing the dependencies every time your source code changes.
+# allows you to take advantage of the Docker build cache to avoid re-installing the dependencies
+# every time your source code changes.
 # e.g. RUN yum install -y mydependency

 # Start by just copying your pom.xml file.
 COPY pom.xml pom.xml

-# Download Maven dependencies before copying in the rest of the source code so that maven doesn't have to re-download
+# Download Maven dependencies before copying in the rest of the source code so that
-# dependencies every time the source code changes.
+# Maven doesn't need to re-download dependencies every time the source code changes.
 RUN mvn org.apache.maven.plugins:maven-dependency-plugin:3.1.1:go-offline;

 # Copy in the rest of your source code.